nickchase/k0s/docs/cplb.md

               - ipAddress: "<External ip address>"
 ```

-Because this is a feature intended to configure the apiserver, CPLB noes not
+Because this is a feature intended to configure the apiserver, CPLB does not
-support dynamic configuration and in order to make changes you need to restart
+support dynamic configuration, and in order to make changes you need to restart
-the k0s controllers to make changes.
+the k0s controllers.

 [specapi]: configuration.md#specapi